coreos/coreos-cloudinit/Documentation/cloud-config.md

 #### From a GitHub User

-Using the field `coreos-ssh-import-github`, you can make coreos-cloudinit to add the public ssh keys from a GitHub user as authorized keys to a server.
+Using the `coreos-ssh-import-github` field, we can import public SSH keys from a GitHub user to use as authorized keys to a server.

 ```
 #cloud-config